Kintyre/ksconf/docs/source/cmd_minimize.rst

     ksconf merge default/inputs.conf local/inputs.conf

 ..
-Confirm this works before adversizing:  ksconf merge --target=local/inputs.conf default/inputs.conf local/inputs.conf
+Confirm this works before advertising:  ksconf merge --target=local/inputs.conf default/inputs.conf local/inputs.conf
 ..
 It's unclear if we allow --target to be the same file as one of the inputs....
 Most likely this currently causes things to melt...but it shouldn't

 Additional capabilities